Where Technical Insight Meets Organizational Dynamics

 NL / EU / US and including generic top-level domain zones:

-– Introduce in RDAP an emergency entity in order to formally organize backup to get access; - Generate web IDs that start with the ISO2 country code, for business entities and natural persons;
+– Introduce in RDAP an emergency entity in order to formally organize backup to get access.

 – A simple data structure has been designed for the registry details;